 As an only child in an upper middle-class household, college was in my cards.
 I had big shoes to fill as a first-generation college student, and it felt like I had no other choice but to wear and grow into them.

 At first, I thought I wanted to be a forensic pathologist.
-Dr. G: Medical Examiner was my favorite television show as a teen.
+Dr. G: Medical Examiner was one of my favorite television show as a teen.
 The idea of solving mysteries and bringing closure to mourning families was something that resonated with me.
 So, I traveled to dozens of schools to try and find the best biology/pre-med program at a small institution that wasn’t too far from home.

 I landed at Albright College in Reading, PA—a small, private liberal arts school that was known for its natural science programs and state-of-the-art equipment.

 Too bad I never got to use any of it.

 After earning a D- in my first college-level biology course, I had to sit down and re-evaluate my life trajectory.
 As cool as it would have been to work as a forensic pathologist, it didn’t look like I was cut out for a life in medicine.
 In hindsight, I set such a high expectation for myself to achieve a “doctor” status that I ignored my true self and talents.

 The truth was , after reflecting on my interests, I did not enjoy science and math that much.
 I never scored too high in those classes, either.
 Where I excelled, however, was in creative writing, art, and in my free time, video games.
 I was always afraid to admit that these were my strong suits because I was typically met with: